-GMass has become an extremely popular way for beat makers — producers, DJs, up-and-comers, industry veterans, Kanye under a fake name (we’re pretty sure) — to promote their beats with both cold emails and newsletters or other updates to their contact lists.
+GMass has become an extremely popular way for beat makers — producers, DJs, up-and-comers, industry veterans, Kanye under a fake name (we’re pretty sure) — to promote their beats and sell beats online with both cold emails and newsletters or other updates to their contact lists.

-Beat makers love sending their cold emails from right inside their Gmail account and how smooth the entire process is with GMass.
+Beat makers love sending their beat marketing cold emails from right inside their Gmail account and how smooth the entire process is with GMass.

 We reached out to beat makers using GMass to find out how they were using email to promote themselves and their work and asked what we could do to make things even better for them.

 The top answer: A better way to send audio files with their emails, and then to track who’s listening to those files.

 So we’ve just launched a brand new beat tracking feature for GMass to help you take your emails to the next level.

 Beat tracking for GMass: Better music file attachments and listen tracking inside your Gmail